Overview

 - severe constipation or you cannot pee and it's causing severe tummy pain

-- weakness on one side of your body, trouble speaking or thinking, loss of balance or blurred eyesight (signs of a stroke)
+- you have weakness on one side of your body, trouble speaking or thinking, loss of balance or blurred eyesight (signs of a stroke)

 Serious allergic reaction